rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/prepare-nodes/_index.md

 ### 2. Set up a Private Docker Registry

-Rancher supports air gap installs using a private registry.
+Rancher supports air gap installs using a Docker private registry on your bastion server.
 You must have your own private registry or other means of distributing Docker images to your machines.

 If you need help with creating a private registry, please refer to the [official Docker documentation.](https://docs.docker.com/registry/)